Most people would balk at the idea that happiness @ work is possible.

 In Singapore, as with many places worldwide, working hours start early and end late.
 Everything needs to be turned around and completed NOW.

 Interconnectedness means all of a sudden we are (or expected to be) available 24/7.
-It has also “collapsed” time zones so that regular evening conference calls is not uncommon.
+It has also “collapsed” time zones so that regular evening conference calls is not uncommon and even part of the job description.
+Thankfully countries like France are recognizing that this is not productive or sustainable in the long-run.
+Human capital is really the most important resources and how we safeguard them is foundational to better working conditions for everyone and profits for the company.

-And that’s the state of things for most people.
+And that’s the state of living for most people.

 Seeing that people spend so much of their day at work, isn’t it time we looked at happiness at work?